MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 ><b>Q: Why are GPUs used for AI training?</b>
 >
-><b>A:</b> While neural network training, especially at today's scales, is considered expensive, the computations we actually perform are well paralellizable.
+><b>A:</b> While neural network training, especially at today's scales, is considered expensive, the computations we actually perform are well parallelizable.
 In other words, a lot of the calculations happening within tokenization and training can be rewritten into matrix operations.
 GPUs happen to be really good at that.<br /><br /> GPUs are designed to handle many parallel calculations at once, originally for rendering graphics.
 This makes them ideal for training neural networks, which are essentially just a lot of matrix operations.
-Getting really good GPUs and train neural networks and do so well is <b>the gold rush</b> of the 2020s.
+Getting really good GPUs to train neural networks and to do so well makes up <b>the gold rush</b> of the 2020s.

 We won't go into full detail on the implementation.
 Again, please refer to [chapter 9](../009%20-%20Reproducing%20GPT-2/009%20-%20Reproducing_GPT-2.ipynb) for that. **But, intuitively, what does it look like to actually train one of these models as a researcher?**